-If you’re serious about harnessing the power of closed captions on your YouTube channel, hire a professional for the job.
-While it might seem easier (and cheaper) to just use the auto-captions feature that YouTube provides, remember the old saying. “you get what you pay for.”
+If you’re serious about harnessing the power of closed captions on your YouTube channel, hire a professional like Accredited Language for the job.
+While it might seem easier (and cheaper) to just use the auto-captions feature that YouTube provides, remember the old saying: “you get what you pay for.”

 YouTube’s auto-caption uses speech recognition, which is not nearly as accurate as a professional transcribing speech.
 This results in inaccurate closed captions, which are detrimental for a two key reasons.